 Cone Beam CT

-At our practice, we are able to deliver a precise treatment that is minimally invasive, more comfortable, quicker, and provides more stunning results.
-Laser therapy may need minimal anesthesia and some procedure may not even needle a needle stick.
-Laser therapy is beneficial in many areas of dental care such as managing gum disease, teeth whitening, fixing cavities, mouth sore healing, burning mouth treatment, and also in jaw pain management.
+At our practice, we can deliver a precise treatment that is minimally invasive, more comfortable, quicker and provides more stunning results.
+Laser therapy may need minimal anesthesia, and some procedures may not even needle a needle stick.
+Laser therapy is beneficial in many areas of dental care, such as managing gum disease, teeth whitening, fixing cavities, mouth sore healing, burning mouth treatment, and jaw pain management.

 How does laser therapy work?

 Lasers produce intense beams of light at specific wavelengths.
 When the right wavelength at the right intensity is used at the correct anatomical location for the right time, we can stimulate repair, resolve inflammation, and reduce pain.
 In Dentistry, two types of lasers are used.
 They are hard tissue and soft tissue lasers depending on the wavelength.

 One of the primary mechanisms is the effect of light on cytochrome c oxidase and, consequently, the unbinding of nitric oxide and release of ATP, leading to improved cellular function.
 For anti-inflammatory effects, we have found a measurable reduction in PGE2, TNF Alpha, and IL-6 in the synovia surrounding damaged tendons.
 For analgesia, high-intensity lasers over nerve supply can inhibit fast axonal flow.
 In addition, high-intensity single-point lasers can release trigger points and treat acupuncture points instead of needles.